-- o Body mechanics in the home and facility. - Turning a person in bed. - Using positioning devices. - o Assisting with transferring and moving a person in a hospital bed and a regular bed. - o Transferring a person to a stretcher. - Moving a person to the side of a bed and assisting him/her to sit. - o Transferring a person from bed to chair or wheelchair and back. - Transferring a person from a wheelchair to a bath chair or toilet. - Using mechanical lifts including ceiling lifts. - Assisting the individual to use a walker safely.
+- o Body mechanics in the home and facility. - o Turning a person in bed. - Using positioning devices. - o Assisting with transferring and moving a person in a hospital bed and a regular bed. - o Transferring a person to a stretcher. - o Moving a person to the side of a bed and assisting him/her to sit. - o Transferring a person from bed to chair or wheelchair and back. - o Transferring a person from a wheelchair to a bath chair or toilet. - Using mechanical lifts including ceiling lifts. - Assisting the individual to use a walker safely. - Assisting with ambulation. - Dealing with falls.